Research Directions and Modeling Guidelines for Industrial Internet of Things Applications: Introduction

 To address this ambiguity, this article aims to:

-\GC{ \begin{enumerate} \item Provide a unified vision of the main characteristics of industrial contexts, in terms of nomenclature, \glspl{ad}, \glspl{kpi}, and traffic types; \item Characterize the \gls{iiot} requirements for \gls{6g}-oriented communications by performing a meticulous examination of the literature, encompassing white papers and standards, and by unifying their divergent aspects (e.g., consolidating different terminologies that refer to the same \gls{kpi}); \item Identify the principal technological gaps existing in the current literature and present our perspective on the emerging research themes across various layers of the ISO-OSI standard; \item Propose guidelines for assessing and addressing the identified research challenges to promote reproducibility and compatibility among different \gls{6g}-oriented scientific contributions. \end{enumerate} }
+\begin{enumerate} \item Provide a holistic description of the main characteristics of industrial contexts, in terms of nomenclature, \glspl{ad}, \glspl{kpi}, and traffic types; \item Characterize the \gls{iiot} requirements for future wireless communications by performing a meticulous examination of the literature, encompassing white papers and standards, and by unifying their divergent aspects (e.g., consolidating different terminologies that refer to the same \gls{kpi}); \item Identify the principal technological gaps in the current literature and present our perspective on the emerging research themes across various layers of the ISO-OSI standard; \item Propose guidelines for assessing and addressing the identified research challenges to promote reproducibility and compatibility among different scientific contributions. \end{enumerate}